JosephDoesLinux/mochimodz-mart/README.md

 ## Installation

 1. Clone the repository
-2. Import the database schema from `db/schema.sql`
+2. Import the database schema from `pcshop.sql`
 3. Configure database connection in `config.php`
 4. Start your web server
 5. Access through browser